 - Must have valid driver’s license, vehicle insurance/ registration, and a good driving record.

-- Must facilitate or provide transportation meet the needs of the participants to and from the Agency; as well as to planned daily activities.
+- Must facilitate or provide transportation meet the needs of the participants to planned daily activities.

 - Must have a vehicle in good working order.

 - Must be 21 years of age or older.